Ichimoku Indicator

 Bearish cross-over signal forms below Kumo (clouds),

-Strong sell trade signal.
+Strong sell signal.

-If a bullish/ bearish cross-over trading signal takes place within the Kumo (clouds) it's considered a medium strength buy or sell trade signal.
+If a bullish/ bearish cross-over trading signal takes place within the Kumo (clouds) it's considered a medium strength buy or sell signal.

-A bullish crossover that occurs below the clouds is considered a weak buy signal while a bearish crossover that occurs above the clouds is considered a weak sell trade signal.
+A bullish crossover that occurs below the clouds is considered a weak buy signal while a bearish crossover that occurs above the clouds is considered a weak sell signal.

 Support & Resistance Zones